NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - DEF from frames 10-35, animation ends 49
     - Can be activated from all sides
 - Act4A
+    - Damage increased from 25 to 31
     - Is unblockable and unsubbable
     - Light adjustment to size
-    - Damage increase 20 to 25
-- 8B
+- 8B replaced with uppercut from BB(B) and 6BA(B)
-    - Does 15 damage when not in strings
-    - Still does 17 damage in strings (BBB and 6BAB)
 - 8(B~B) is slightly slower
 - 8B(B) ends three frames sooner
 - 8B(A) is 8A
 - 8A
+    - Damage decreased from 45 to 35
     - Hitboxes adjusted to not grab behind as easily
     - Super armor ends when Chouji leaves the ground
     - Hitboxes appear 4 frames earlier (TODO 2 now?)
-    - Damage changed from 40 to 30
     - Opponent can sub after Chouji removes his hands from the opponent
     - Carries forward on capture
     - Activates if blocked (Ukon)